When Profiles are not enough: Process Plans

 Vertical area on the right: List of elements that can be included in Process plans

-10. Process plan, Profile, Check, Fixup, Action, Quick Check, Quick Fix, Variable, File pick up, Rename PDF, Create PDF copy, Add files, Compare PDFs.
+10. Repertoire of sequence steps from a Process plan: Profile, Check, Fixup, Process Plan, Action, Quick Check, Quick Fix, Variable, File pick up, Rename PDF, Create PDF copy, Add files, Compare PDFs.

 Main field in the middle: Area for arranging sequences